 Agile is all about a shift in values, behaviors, and actions.
 That is why thought leaders, Agile practitioners, and Coaches mention that Agile is a Mindset.
 It’s all about having healthy and open transparent conversations between and across members (including leaders) and teams.

 Coaching is integral to this approach, and when done in the right way, it can help people practice constructive behaviors and actions, thus building an agile constructive culture.

-Before even beginning the transition to Agile HR, it’s important for an organization’s leaders and the People/PeopleOps teams to answer:
+Before even beginning the transition to Agile HR, an organization’s leaders and the People/PeopleOps teams need to answer:

-It’s imperative for the teams to list out all the problems/blockers.
+The teams must list out all the problems/blockers.
 Next, the teams need to analyze which Agile practices and values can help solve the issues.

 Author: Lakshmi CV

 Over the past few years, the term, “mental health” has morphed into a buzzword, being tossed about like a limp, over-used hacky sack.